 This is short and sweet.

-Children of divorce often have problems in their own marrriages, because they didn't have a workable pattern to copy.
+Children of divorce often have problems in their own marriages, because they didn't have a workable pattern to copy.

 They just don't know how to read the compass to tell which path is best for their marriage.

-And often the chiidren of divorce are the most sure they are right.
+And often the children of divorce are the most sure they are right.

 I have seen this behavior.